prof-rossetti/georgetown-opim-557-201810/projects/robo-advisor.md

 Create a new macro-enabled workbook named "robo-advisor.xlsm".

-For a guided walkthrough of step-by-step instructions, see the project [checkpoints](/projects/robo-advisor/checkpoints.md).

-In addition to providing a good user experience, your submission should adhere to the following requirements, as detailed in the corresponding sections below:
+Your submission should adhere to the following requirements, as detailed in the corresponding sections below:

   + [Information Input Requirements](#information-input-requirements)
   + [Validation Requirements](#validation-requirements)
   + [Information Output Requirements](#information-output-requirements)
   + [Calculation Requirements](#calculation-requirements)

+For an optional guided walkthrough including step-by-step instructions, see the project [checkpoints](/projects/robo-advisor/checkpoints.md).

 ## Information Input Requirements